-The baby dream — a counterpart to the ever-popular pregnancy dream —can be unnerving, whether or not you have a precious tater tot of your own during your waking life.
+The baby dream — a counterpart to the ever-popular pregnancy dream — can be unnerving.
 Especially because a baby who turns up in a dream can mean a whole lot of different things.
-A baby in our dreams can signal purity, innocence, and all that cute stuff; but it can also signify anxiety, fear, and emotional regression.
-But how are you supposed to tell the difference?
+A baby in our dreams can signal purity and innocence, but it can also signify anxiety, fear, and emotional regression.
+How are you supposed to tell the difference?

-Luckily, we're here to help.
-With an assist from the "definitive" dream interpretation site Dream Moods, we'll help you tell a baby dream that means that you're embracing your own vulnerability from a baby dream that means that you secretly want to pick an old hobby back up.
-That's a lot of meaning for one baby to shoulder, right?
-Hey, those babies can't even really see shapes yet, so there's pretty much no chance that they know they bear the symbolic weight of your inner hopes and dreams.
-Don't worry about it.
+With an assist from the "definitive" dream interpretation site Dream Moods, we'll help you decipher it all, from a baby dream that means you're embracing your own vulnerability to a baby dream that means that you secretly want to pick an old hobby back up.

 1. Seeing A Baby

-Are you just doing your normal dream things — walking on the moon, showing up for the SATs naked, arm-wrestling Ryan Gosling — and suddenly, a baby just pops up?
-Typically, seeing a baby in a dream signifies "innocence, warmth and new beginnings."
-This baby is a reminder of all the good, pure things inside you — the adorable Anne Geddes tot hidden inside the grown woman who probably experiences road rage and knows how to do a keg stand.
-Maybe this means it's time to get in touch with the part of yourself that prances through meadows and thinks it would be cool if unicorns existed?
+Are you just doing your normal dream things — walking on the moon, showing up to your job naked, arm-wrestling Ryan Gosling — and suddenly, a baby just pops up?
+Typically, seeing a baby in a dream signifies "innocence, warmth and new beginnings," according to Dream Moods This baby is a reminder of all the good, pure things inside you.
+This could mean that it's time to get in touch with the part of yourself that prances through meadows and thinks it would be cool if unicorns existed?
 Only you can decide that (but I vote yes.
 Who doesn't love a good meadow?).

 2. Seeing A Crying Baby

-All babies are sometimes crying babies — but if you spot a crying baby in your dream, it may mean that "a part of yourself that is deprived of attention...needs to be nurtured."
+All babies are sometimes crying babies — but if you spot a crying baby in your dream, it may mean that "a part of yourself that is deprived of attention and needs to be nurture."
 It could also mean that your inner self is crying out about your unfulfilled goals, and trying to get you to pay attention to them.